 In a matter of seconds, the internet can spread misinformation or rumors around the world.
 This is why it is so important to have open lines of communication with all employees, customers, vendors, shareholders and friends.
 You want to control your message as best as you possibly can but you can’t control what others say.
 The media will seek out anyone with any connection to the company or organization for information and a quote.
 Be sure that all authorized spokespersons have correct and current information.

-Just as there are clipping services that read newspapers and magazines for any mention of a company or organization, and services that monitor radio and television programs, there are monitoring services that can be retained that regularly check the Internet for information.
-Adversaries, disgruntled employees and former employees, and whistleblowers can leak confidential information, misinformation or outright lies that are republished on Internet websites, message boards or blogs, and eventually find their way into mainstream media.
+Just as there are clipping services that read newspapers and magazines for any mention of a company or organization, and services that monitor radio and television programs, there are monitoring services that can be retained that regularly check the internet for information.
+Adversaries, disgruntled employees and former employees, and whistleblowers can leak confidential information, misinformation or outright lies that are republished on social media, blogs, and eventually in mainstream media.

-Ronald J. Alsop believes companies must protect their corporate reputation by refuting any harmful rumor that is picking up momentum on the Internet.
+Ronald J. Alsop, formerly with the Wall Street Journal, believes companies must protect their corporate reputation by refuting any harmful rumor that is picking up momentum on the Internet.
 “Ignoring the spread of a detrimental rumor is dangerous in the extreme,” he writes.
 “The correct strategic response is to neutralize the attack with a factual response.”
 He cites Coca-Cola as one company which is a frequent target of many rumors, and which publishes denials and refutations on its own website, while others, including Nike, develop separate websites devoted exclusively to refuting rumors.

 The electronic age has created entirely new problems for crisis managers and attorneys.
 “Thanks to modern technology, all a person needs to extract and use misinformation from a false, archived article is a PC, Google, and a disposition to work someone else’s old material into an article on the theory that if Big Media reported it five years ago without repercussions, it must be true,” says John J. Walsh, senior counsel of Carter Ledyard and Milburn, New York.
 In most jurisdictions, after one year, statutes of limitation expire on libel and defamation claims against a publication.